Operational Studies Group

-Operational Studies Group, also known as OSG, is a publisher of board wargames.
+Operational Studies Group (OSG) is a publisher of board wargames.

 History

 Kevin Zucker, the Managing Editor at the wargame publisher Simulations Publications Inc. (SPI), left the company in January 1976.
 He and other ex-SPI employees started to plan a Napoleonic wargame that would be presented as a spiral-bound book.
 However the logistics of this format were beyond the ability of the group to create economically, and in the end, the group changed the design to a ziplock bag game titled Napoleon at Bay.
 In order to publish the game, Zucker formed the company Tactical Studies Group, and convinced George Blagowidow, the owner of Hippocrene Books and distributor of SPI wargames, to buy 800 copies.
 On the basis of that sale, Zucker convinced SPI's printer to print 2000 copies.
 Zucker went to Origins '78 with the ziplock game and sold 250 copies.